thomashigginsdatascientist/Flight_Predictor_App/README.md

 This app currently uses a multinomial logistic regression model for predicting if your flight will be early or on time!

-The data used to build these models/application comes from the anyflights packages on CRAN!
+The data used to build these models/application comes from the anyflights package on CRAN!